JoshPeterson1997/Slider/README.md

 - Various VS Code 'settings' and 'extensions.' **Look in the bottom right when you open this up in VS Code to install them.**
 - [Kite 🪁](https://www.kite.com/javascript/) is also included.
 I personally recommend it, but it's certainly not compulsory to set this up.
 - Probably some other stuff I'm 4getting about for now 🤷🏽‍♂️

+## Contact

+github.com/JoshPeterson1997

+## Acknowledgements

+No acknowledgements as of now.

 ## How To Use